-Openly gay Prince Manvendra from India tells us all about his inspiring coming out story and the future of the LGBTQ community in India.
+Openly gay Prince Manvendra from India tells us all about his inspiring coming-out story and the future of the LGBTQ community in India.

 Creating a dialogue around queer history and international gay rights is the best way to move forward as a culture.
-By talking to each other and normalizing LGBTQ identities, we believe we will make significant progress towards equality for all.
+By talking to each other and normalizing LGBTQ identities, we believe we will make significant progress toward equality for all.
 This entire concept is something that Prince Manvendra Singh Gohil has long understood on a deep level.

-In this interview, we take a glimpse into the life story of Prince Manvendra, his hopes for the future of the LGBTQ movement in India and his take on the highlights of gay India.
+In this interview, we take a glimpse into the life story of Prince Manvendra, his hopes for the future of the LGBTQ movement in India, and his take on the highlights of gay India.

 Hello, Prince Manvendra, welcome to our blog!
 Please introduce yourself: